Ordoptimus/brahmi-keyboard/README.md

-## Proto Keyboard
+## Brahmi Keyboard
-This project aims to add input support for Proto-Indic scripts like Brahmi.
+This project aims to creat an Input for the Brahmi Script, on modern Android devices capable of rendering Brahmi Unicode.

 Features:
-- ProtoIndic support (ongoing)
+- Brahmi Input (ongoing)
 - Small size (<2MB)
 - Adjustable keyboard height for more screen space
 - Number row